MominHCoder/MominHCoder/README.md

 - 💞️ I’m looking to collaborate on projects related to logic building
 - 📫 How to reach me, my LinkedIn Id: https://www.linkedin.com/in/momin-hassan-7205b731a/
 - 😄 Pronouns: He
-- ⚡ Fun fact: I like to workout
+- ⚡ Fun fact: I like to challenge myself

 <!---
 MominHCoder/MominHCoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.